 “Data is a currency,” Elizabeth added.
 “It’s highly valuable, and the people putting it to work across their teams and organizations are the ones who are winning, the ones who were able to pivot, and the ones who are coming out on top.”

-“I’ve had many conversations over the years with companies that do not want to make these significant investments,” Elizabeth explained.
-“They’re very happy with steady, 2% year-over-year growth and de-prioritize transformation efforts because they are obsessed with short-term growth and share prices.
+“I’ve had many conversations over the years with companies that do not want to make these significant investments,” Elizabeth explained during the webinar.
+“They’re very happy with steady, 2% year-over-year growth and de-prioritize transformation efforts because they are obsessed with short-term growth and share prices.”

 It’s this myopic mentality, though, that deters sustainable and scalable growth for brands — and prevents them from enhancing operational efficiency company-wide, per Elizabeth.

 One brand that’s stood out to Elizabeth in terms of their digital transformation efforts?
 Adidas, which went “all in” to modernize their business operations from the top down.